 Garlic cures a lot of things.
 I’ve heard people say that if you eat enough garlic it would deter mosquitoes.
 I wouldn’t actually try that because I’m sure you’d have to eat a lot of garlic.

-But you can grow garlic.
+However, you can grow garlic.
 It is a great thing to have on hand because it is used so commonly in so many different dishes.

-However, the smell of the growing garlic will deter mosquitoes from hanging around your property.
+The smell of the growing garlic will deter mosquitoes from hanging around your property.
 So you can grow one plant with multiple purposes.

 This is a plant that is related to mint.
 That means that it will take over your property if you aren’t careful.